jac1013/backbone-requirejs/README.md

  3. Then open the file ``index.html`` with your favorite browser (prefer ``chrome`` to follow this steps easily), with ``chrome``, open ``Developer Tools`` in the tab ``Timeline``.

- 4. When you reload the page it will show some bars, those bars indicates the script load time of the webpage (in case you have no idea of how to do this go [here](https://developer.chrome.com/devtools/docs/timeline)), reload it many times you like and remember the load time that it says (an approximate of course).
+ 4. When you reload the page it will show some bars, those bars indicates many things but our interest is the scripts load time of the webpage (in case you have no idea of how to do this go [here](https://developer.chrome.com/devtools/docs/timeline)), reload it many times you like and remember the scripts load time that it says (an approximate of course).

  5. Repeat point #2 but this time use this command instead: